Food Help

 Participating in a substance use disorder treatment or rehabilitation program

-Call the Family Food Hotline today to learn more.
+Call the Help Me Grow Hotline today to learn more.
 A trained specialist will help you better understand your eligibility for SNAP and assist you through the application process.

 Available Monday-Thursday 8:00am - 5:30pm, and Friday 8:00am - 5:00pm